fakemantra/fakemantra/README.md

 **Newbie Developer**

-> *"Before anything else, I am loyal to the Blood Betrayal not an option, I'd rather eat a gun."*
+> *"Before anything else, I am loyal to the Blood, Betrayal not an option, I'd rather eat a gun."*

 Currently deepening my studies in **Python**,applying this knowledge to real personal projects.